public enum AxesConvention extends Enum<AxesConvention> implements AxisFilter

 System.out.println(crs).
 If (x,y) axis order is wanted for compatibility

-with older OGC specifications or other softwares, CRS forced to "longitude first" axis order can be created using the
+with older OGC specifications or other software products, CRS forced to "longitude first" axis order can be created

 NORMALIZED enumeration value.